 When an application is claimed, it will store its certificates inside a keystore.
 This keystore can be shared.
 The security manager nor the system can prevent applications from doing this.
 Is it recommended to share keystores?
 It has the advantage that you only have to claim one application, while multiple applications can use it.
 However the certificates in the store will only grant a limited set of permission to its users.
 Sharing the store only makes sense if it was granted all permissions required by its applications.
 Sharing keystore can be allowed if the applications granted access to it are known upfront and the union of rights is known.

-Sharing keystores does have some side effects, every app using the keystore will appear as a manageable application.
+Sharing keystores does have some side effects.
+Every app using the keystore will appear as the same manageable application.
 The security will be able to manage one keystore via multiple apps.
 This feature requires additional layer of complexity in order to provide the concurrent access to the shared keystore.